andersfischernielsen/DriveIT/documentation/handin readme/README.txt

 Compiling the DriveIT Windows Client in Debug Mode will make the DriveIT Windows Client run on a database hosted locally.

+The login for the DriveIT Windows Client is: awis@itu.dk with the password: 4dmin_Password

 Compiling the DriveIT Windows Client in Release Mode will make the DriveIT Windows Client run on the production database hosted on Microsoft Azure (the same on that the .exe is running on).